-For more information on customizing our default config-definition.xml file, see the Apache Commons Configuration documentation on the configuration definition file.
+For more information on customizing our default config-definition.xml file, see the Apache Commons Configuration definition file.
 Internally, DSpace simply uses the DefaultConfigurationBuilder class provided by Apache Commons Configuration to initialize our configuration scheme (and load all configuration files).